quire-api/quire-api/src/main/resources/description.md

 ## Notification Events

-A notification is the information about a update (aka., an activity).
+A notification is the information about an update (aka., an activity).
 Here is an example:

 ```
 {